2b3d4f/hugo-module-host-gfonts-local/README.md

 **This module only supports the `woff2` format.**

-1. Initialize your Hugo site as a Hugo Module
+1. Initialize your site as a Hugo Module

    ```bash
    hugo mod init <repo_url>
    ```

-2. Add this module to your Hugo site's configuration
+2. Add this module to your site's configuration

     ```toml
     # hugo.toml